-'Multiple People Shot' in Active Shooting at Maryland Newspaper
+5 Killed, Several Injured in Capital Gazette Shooting

 The Sun reported that the Baltimore Police Department did a sweep of the Sun newsroom, which is about 26 miles away, following the report of the shooting in Annapolis.

 The NYPD has deployed critical response units to several major newsrooms throughout New York City as a precaution.
-NYPD Counter Terrorism tweeted that “We are closely monitoring the reports of an active shooter incident at the Capital Gazette newspaper office in Annapolis, Maryland.”
+The NYPD’s Counter Terrorism unit tweeted, “We are closely monitoring the reports of an active shooter incident at the Capital Gazette newspaper office in Annapolis, Maryland.”